MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-set-up-journal-templates-and-batches.md

 # Set Up Journal Templates and Batches
 All European Union (EU) companies must submit Intrastat reports to the customs office, detailing their trade with other EU countries/regions for the current year.
 An Intrastat summary report is presented to the tax authorities monthly, quarterly, or yearly depending upon the company's business.

-You can print Intrastat reports in the **Intrastat Jnl.
+You can print Intrastat reports on the **Intrastat Jnl.
 Batches** page based on Intrastat journal entries.
 You can manually place entries into the journal, or use a batch job to place the entries there.
 Before you can do this, you must set up Intrastat journal templates and batches.

 ## To set up Intrastat journal templates